omjrt88/azimut/readme.txt

 SOCIAL:

 Stay up to date and get notified of new template releases.
-Subscribe and Siguenos en on:
+Subscribe and Síguenos en on:

 - GooglePlus (https://plus.google.com/+Styleshout-googleplus/)
 - Twitter (https://twitter.com/sshout06)